drug-design/course/docs/chapters/structure-activity-relationships.md

 ![](https://media.drugdesign.org/course/structure-activity-relationships/3-modification.png){: loading=lazy }
 ### Iterative Process

-The approach proceeds with successive iterations.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/iterative-process-30309add'><i class='fa fa-play' aria-hidden='true'></i></button>The approach proceeds with successive iterations.
 It starts with the analysis of the structure of the initial target molecule.
 Many questions are raised, for which the chemist can identify candidate molecules that may be able to provide answers to the questions.
 In parallel, he looks for a synthetic program that can generate valuable active candidates to be further fine-tuned in the subsequent loops.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/structure-activity-relationships/C2_1_6_0_1.png){: loading=lazy }
 ### Chemical Modifications and Medicinal Chemist Tools

-The tools that are available to the medicinal chemist are diverse.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/chemical-modifications-medicinal-chemist-tools-1cb3dbaf'><i class='fa fa-play' aria-hidden='true'></i></button>The tools that are available to the medicinal chemist are diverse.
 Depending on the structural fragments that captured his interest during the analyses, the synthetic program can involve chemical modifications such as those described below.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/C2_1_7_0_1.png){: loading=lazy }
 ### Chemistry is the Limiting Factor

-The implementation of the strategy is however biased by the actual synthetic possibilities; for example the systematic variation of all kind of substitutions in a ring is not always feasible.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/chemistry-is-limiting-factor-19885e9b'><i class='fa fa-play' aria-hidden='true'></i></button>The implementation of the strategy is however biased by the actual synthetic possibilities; for example the systematic variation of all kind of substitutions in a ring is not always feasible.
 An intelligent program that allows for multiple variations in the final stage of the syntheses, although desirable is still biased, and covers only a small portion of the entire space of possible modifications.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/C2_1_8_0_1.png){: loading=lazy }